datacarpentry/semester-biology/syllabus.md

 ### Office Hours

-Times: TBD or by appointment.
+Times: Thursdays 1-2 pm, or by appointment.

+Location: Room 1 in Building 150 (just north of Newins-Zeigler)

 *Note: my schedule gets very busy during the semester so please try to schedule appointments as far in advance as possible.
 In general it will be very difficult